 Because there are no limitations to applying for SSDI on top of VA benefits, we recommend doing so to get the most assistance you possibly can.

 If you’d like help getting the highest VA Rating possible, we would love to be of assistance!
-Our team is full of VA professionals who are experts in VA claims and will coach you through the entire process!
+Our team is full of Veterans who will coach you through the entire process!
 To get signed up, check out this link now!